Journey from the fall of Rome through modern world history!

 As your children continue to mature, the Read-Alouds likewise require greater maturity.
 Most of them do not have illustrations.

-Several more of the Read-Alouds this year take place concurrently with the history: The Minstrel in the Tower, Tales of Robin Hood, Sir Lancelot the Great, and The Door in the Wall all take place in the Middle Ages.
+Several more of the Read-Alouds this year take place concurrently with the history: The Minstrel in the Tower, Tales of Robin Hood, The Adventures of Lancelot the Great, and The Door in the Wall all take place in the Middle Ages.
 A bit later, The Apprentice tells the story of a young man in a painter's workshop during the Renaissance.

 Though the rest do not tie in to history, they are books to make your life better.
 Red Sails to Capri was one of my husband's all-time favorites, with its brilliant triumph of a search for beauty, adventure, and philosophy.
 The Cricket in Times Square follows the adventures of a cricket, a cat, and a mouse in New York's Grand Central Station.
 The White Stallion of Lipizza follows a boy as he studies dressage (a type of horse riding) at the Spanish Riding School in Vienna.
 The School Story is about book publishing (yay!), and The Twenty-One Balloons tells the story of a retired teacher who almost dies in the volcanic explosion on Krakatoa.
 Marvelous, entertaining, and endearing books, all.

-New for 2020, a brand new collection of poems, 104 Poems of Whimsy and Wisdom to Delight Children of All Ages, has been added to the mix.
-Features outstanding poems in the English language: fun, thoughtful, interesting, unexpected, delightful, inspiring.
+History / Bible / Literature C also includes a collection of poems, 104 Poems of Whimsy and Wisdom to Delight Children of All Ages.
+This title features outstanding poems in the English language: fun, thoughtful, interesting, unexpected, delightful, inspiring.